matthiasroder/genAITextEditor/README.md

 4. **Modifying the Prompt**
 - The prompt used for transformation is editable directly in the web interface.
 This allows you to experiment with different prompts to achieve various text transformation outcomes.

+5. **Get AI Feedback**
+- Click in the yellow textarea to receive feedback on the current version of your text.

 ## Contributing